-A recent trend I have come to love is utilizing all wall space in the house by featuring niches and alcoves among the walls.
-I have found people sometimes find their functionality awkward and not sure how to use them correctly.
-This month I would like to cover some fool proof ways to fill, conceal, feature and turn negative awkward spaces into positive ones.
+A recent trend I love is utilising all wall space in the house by featuring niches and alcoves among the walls.
+I have found people sometimes find their functionality awkward and unsure how to use them correctly.
+This month I would like to cover some foolproof ways to fill, conceal, feature and turn negative awkward spaces into positive ones.

 Another great idea is to span shelves across shallow wall niches.
-This will provide you with extra storage in your home and make great display space.
+This will provide extra storage in your home and make a great display space.
 This will make a generally awkward, unnecessary area into a space that looks purposeful and organized.

 What I love to see in houses is alcoves painted to stand out.
-Consider making alcoves the center of attention with a coat of bright paint or modern wall paper.
+Consider making alcoves the centre of attention with a coat of bright paint or modern wallpaper.
 This will give the space purpose and make a great feature.
 Another great idea is to add mirrors to create depth and enlarge the space.

-Built in wardrobes are perfect for evening out unusual shaped niche or bulkheads.
+Built-in wardrobes are perfect for an evening out in unusual-shaped niches or bulkheads.
 For obvious reasons, wardrobes provide more storage, but they also add interesting features and create a more structured feeling to a room without wasting space.

 Reading nooks and open storage units are also very popular.
-The alcove under a stairway can be turned into a great reading nook to display books and photos and feature nice cushions, or can be used as open storage for attractive coats, bags, and other accessories.
+The alcove under a stairway can be turned into a great reading nook to display books and photos, feature nice cushions, or be used as open storage for attractive coats, bags, and other accessories.